-Substantively, my work focuses on the causes and consequences of enfranchisement and other electoral reforms.
-Methodologically, I combine qualitative with quantitative and experimental methods.
-For example, in a working paper, I draw on case study research, observational data from Swiss referendums, and a survey experiment to argue that simultaneous proposals increase support for a reform.
+I study the causes and consequences of electoral reforms, especially enfranchisement.
+I combine qualitative with quantitative and experimental methods.
+For example, I draw on case study research, observational data from Swiss referendums, and a survey experiment to argue that simultaneous proposals increase support for a reform.
 This project won the Best Paper Award at the annual NCCR Graduate Conference in July 2022 as well as the John Sullivan Award for the best graduate paper in the APSA Elections, Public Opinion, and Voting Behaviour section.

 University of Oxford